okrg/studio-shed/wp-content/plugins/optinmonster/readme.txt

 Exit popups are proven to convert an additional 2 - 4% of your visitors into email subscribers and paying customers.

 You can use exit intent popups combined with <a href="https://optinmonster.com/features/onsite-retargeting/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">OnSite retargeting</a> to show different popup messages to new visitors vs returning visitors.
+The exit-intent trigger is just one of many triggers available in our popup maker.

 These advanced popup triggers are highly effective in growing your email list, reducing WooCommerce cart abandonment, and saving you moeny on PPC advertising and retargeting ads.